 Events at Riverside Park

 Upper Riverside Park is the event location of choice for organizers wishing to host large scale community festivals, civic celebrations and community events.
-Your event can be packaged and priced based on the number of attendees you are expecting and the amenities and services that will be required.
+Your event can be packaged and priced based on the number of attendees you are expecting and the amenities and services that will be required-block.

 As Riverside Park is a destination park; with many residents and tourists visiting on a daily basis, events held on Upper Riverside Park must be open to the public and may not restrict access.